Radical Face: 2023-present: A Light in the Woods

 A Light in the Woods is a multimedia project that, according to Cooper, seeks to combine music, writing, and visual art into a semi-animated fairy tale.
 Through the format of a narrated story with accompanying art, a score, and several songs, Cooper seeks to explore fears and existential questions about life.
 Since 2018, when Cooper first began working on the project, it has grown to encompass unique worldbuilding and characters whose stories are told explicitly through narration and songs.
 Once completed, the story will consist of 28 songs, over 50 pieces of score, and around 1000 animated paintings, split over six 40-50 minute long videos called books.

 The story is set in a fictional world where a species called the walking wood, beings born from the acorns of great trees, resides.
 They live within secluded villages where the residents rarely, if ever, leave the confines of the village walls.
 The main character, Vagus, is one such walking wood who, unlike the rest of his village, is not content with staying put.
 After experiencing a mysterious dream calling upon him to explore what lies beyond his village, he ventures out on a perilous journey into the mysterious woods surrounding it.

 The first book called Hidden Hollow, including three songs, was released on October 20, 2023.
 The songs were also released separately from the story at the same time.

 In popular culture

-The single "Welcome Home, Son" has been featured in a number of ads, TV shows, and films.
+The single "Welcome Home" has been featured in a number of ads, TV shows, and films.
 It was used as theme in Nikon's worldwide campaign "I'M NIKON".

 The song "We're On Our Way" was used for the official trailer of the 2012 motion picture The Perks of Being a Wallflower.

 Several songs from The Family Tree Albums have been used in films and commercials: